 Full certificates

-Full certificates are only issued to candidates who have met the full requirements of the qualification[s], as described in section 2.2 The structure of the qualification.
+Certificates are only issued to candidates who have met the full requirements of the qualification[s], as described in section 2.2 The structure of the qualification.
+No certificates are issued for achievement of only one of the assessments.